vsrinivas/fuchsia/docs/memory.md

     -   `m`: `MX_RIGHT_MAP`
     -   `d`: `MX_RIGHT_DUPLICATE`
     -   `t`: `MX_RIGHT_TRANSFER`
 -   `koid`: The koid of the VMO, if it has one.
 Zero otherwise.
 A VMO without a koid was created by the kernel, and has never had a userspace handle.
 -   `parent`: The koid of the VMO's parent, if it's a clone.
 -   `#chld`: The number of active clones (children) of the VMO.
 -   `#map`: The number of times the VMO is currently mapped into VMARs.
 -   `#shr`: The number of processes that map (share) the VMO.
 -   `size`: The VMO's current size, in bytes.
 -   `alloc`: The amount of physical memory allocated to the VMO, in bytes.
+    -   **NOTE**: If this column contains the value `phys`, it means that the VMO points to a raw physical address range like a memory-mapped device.
+        `phys` VMOs do not consume RAM.
 -   `name`: The name of the VMO, or `-` if its name is empty.

 To relate this back to `ps`: each VMO contributes, for its mapped portions